Tagging a jet from a dark sector with Jet-substructures at colliders: Introduction

-In FIG.\,\ref{fig:diagram} we categorize signatures according to a life-time of a dark hadron and the fraction of invisible particles inside a jet.
-Here we categorize dark matter searches into three; \begin{itemize} \item Exotic (I): One can identify dark hadron decays via displaced vertex (D.V.). \item Exotic (II): Some stable dark hadrons (dark baryon and also some dark meson) occupy non-negligible portion of a dark jet, which make various kinematic variables useful. \item QCD-like: dark jet looks like a SM QCD jet under conventional treatments of jet. \end{itemize}
+All these search methods become noneffective if all or most of light dark mesons decay to SM particles promptly, because in this case these is no displaced objects or missing energy inside dark jet and dark jet looks like SM QCD jet.
+Inversely, if all or most of dark hadrons are collider stable, then there is only missing energy in final state.
+In this work we will not study this WIMP-like signal.
+For illustration, in Fig.\,\ref{signal} we categorize dark jets signatures according to life-time of dark hadrons and the fraction of invisible particles inside a jet.
+Here we categorize dark jet searches into four; \begin{itemize} \item Exotic (I): One can identify dark jet via displaced objects (D.O.) induced by lone-lived dark hadron decay. \item Exotic (II): Some stable dark hadrons (dark baryon and also some dark meson) occupy non-negligible portion of a dark jet, which make various kinematic variables useful. \item WIMP-like: Dark hadrons are stable or collider stable (C.S.).
+In this case the signal is like WIMP. \item SM QCD-like: There is no displaced objects or missing energy inside dark jet, and dark jet looks like a SM QCD jet. \end{itemize}

-As we reviewed above, previous studies of dark QCD collider phenomenology are closely related to some non-conventional signals, especially displaced vertex.
-In this paper, we propose to utilize various jet-substructure techniques to tag ``SM QCD-like" dark jet.
+In order to distinguish a ``SM QCD-like" dark jet from SM QCD background jet, we suggest to look inside a jet and utilize various jet-substructure techniques.
 Due to recent improvements in quark-gluon jet discrimination with jet-substructure and corresponding applications in different New Physics searches\,\cite{Gallicchio:2010dq,Larkoski:2013eya,FerreiradeLima:2016gcz,Moult:2016cvt,Bhattacherjee:2016bpy}, we argue that we are at the stage of discriminating dark QCD jets from SM QCD jets.
-Actually, besides promptly decayed dark hadron, jet-substructure analysis usage can be extended to more general cases, only if most of the dark hadron decays inside the detector range and energy deposits or tracks can be used to reflect the property of dark jets.
-Another advantage of jet-substructure analysis is its applicability to different models.
-In this work we will show how one can combine several jet-substructure variables to unveil various dark confinement models at collider.
+Jet-substructure reveals underlying structure of a QCD-like model, such as color factor or confinement scale.
+Thus it is possible for us to discriminate between a jet from dark QCD and a jet from SM QCD, provided dark QCD is not the same as SM QCD.